Central Texas Battle of the Books Rules

 “Uniforms” are not required, but teams are encouraged to display school and team spirit!

-Questions will come from the 20 books selected for the 2018 Lone Star List.
-The official title and author list for the 2018 MS Battle of the Books competition can found by following the link at the left.
+Questions will come from the 20 books selected for the 2019 Lone Star List.
+The official title and author list for the Central Texas Battle of the Books competition can found by following the link at the left.
 This list (the bold words) will be referred to for spelling, capitalization and completeness of titles.
+Please make sure your team knows and studies this!

 Types of Questions